LeonarddeR/unicodebrailleinput/readme.md

 * Press OK.
 * The required unicode characters will be copied to your clipboard ready for you to  paste.

+## Changes for 3.3

+* Add-on is compatible with NVDA 2022.1

 ## Changes for 3.2

 * Add-on is compatible with NVDA 2021.1